Prefix Consensus For Censorship Resistant BFT: Introduction

 \subsection{Prefix Consensus}

 We introduce \emph{Prefix Consensus}, a new consensus primitive designed to capture the minimal structure needed to reason about inclusion in adversarial settings, in order to enable censorship-resistant BFT, which we believe is of independent interest.
-In Prefix Consensus, parties propose vectors of values and output two \emph{consistent} vectors that extend each other and the maximum common prefix of honest parties’ inputs.
-Rather than requiring agreement on a single output value, the primitive guarantees that all honest outputs are mutually consistent and safely extendable.
+In Prefix Consensus, parties propose vectors of values and output low and high vectors such that every honest low extends the maximum common prefix of honest inputs and prefixes every honest high.
+Unlike classical consensus, parties need not agree on a single output.
 More specifically, each honest party outputs two vectors, denoted $v^{\mathsf{low}}$ and $v^{\mathsf{high}}$, such that for any pair of honest parties $i,j$, the output $v^{\mathsf{high}}_j$ extends $v^{\mathsf{low}}_i$.
 Intuitively, $v^{\mathsf{low}}$ represents values that are safe to commit, while $v^{\mathsf{high}}$ represents values that are safe to extend in multi-slot consensus protocols.

 Interestingly, and similarly to connected consensus~\cite{connected-cons-2024,connected-cons-2026}, Prefix Consensus is solvable in a purely asynchronous environment.
 This is possible because the primitive allows parties to output different values, as long as these values are mutually consistent and extend the common prefix of honest inputs.